Choosing a Boat

 - There are no crocodiles anywhere in the Murray River as they can only survive in the tropics at the top of Australia.

 - It is rare to see snakes as they are afraid of humans and will usually try to escape before you even notice them.
 Remaining calm and still near snakes will allow them to comfortably leave the area.

 - River Red Gums can sometimes drop large branches.
 We recommend you avoid sitting or camping under them and instead choose other shady trees.

-Both are accredited kayak and canoe instructors through Canoeing Australia.
+Jim and Ruth are both accredited kayak and canoe instructors through Canoeing Australia.

 - Police clearances

 - Child-related employment screening as required by the Department for Education and Child Development